tobiakinlade/vault-gitops-platform/README.md

 ## 📄 License

-This project is for demonstration and interview purposes.
+This project is for demonstration of secure-by-design project purposes.

 ---

 ## 🤝 Contact

 Built by **Tobi Akinlade**
-Senior DevOps Engineer | MSc Advanced Computer Science | UK STEM Ambassador
+DevOps Engineer | Platform Engineer| UK STEM Ambassador

 - GitHub: [Your GitHub]
 - LinkedIn: [Your LinkedIn]